Gamma-ray burst: Progenitors

 Hubble Space Telescope image of Wolf–Rayet star WR 124 and its surrounding nebula.
 Wolf–Rayet stars are candidates for being progenitors of long-duration GRBs.

 Because of the immense distances of most gamma-ray burst sources from Earth, identification of the progenitors, the systems that produce these explosions, is challenging.
 The association of some long GRBs with supernovae and the fact that their host galaxies are rapidly star-forming offer very strong evidence that long gamma-ray bursts are associated with massive stars.

-The most widely accepted mechanism for the origin of long-duration GRBs is the collapsar model, in which the core of an extremely massive, low-metallicity, rapidly rotating star collapses into a black hole in the final stages of its evolution.
-Matter near the star's core rains down towards the center and swirls into a high-density accretion disk.
-The infall of this material into a black hole drives a pair of relativistic jets out along the rotational axis, which pummel through the stellar envelope and eventually break through the stellar surface and radiate as gamma rays.
+The most widely accepted mechanism for the origin of long-duration GRBs is the collapsar.
+In this model, an extremely massive, low-metallicity, rapidly rotating star in the final stages of its evolution suddenly forms a black hole at the deepest level of its interior, the core.
+Matter adjacent to what was previously the star's core pours towards the center through the now-vacant space formerly occupied by the stellar core.
+The spherical collapse of this stellar material interacts with the black hole, around which it swirls into a high-density accretion disk.
+This has the effect of force-feeding the infant black hole.
+The rapid ingestion of this material by the black hole drives a pair of relativistic jets out along its rotational axis.
+These jets then bore through the stellar envelope, eventually breaking through the stellar surface where they radiate enormous quantities of gamma radiation.

 Some alternative models replace the black hole with a newly formed magnetar, although most other aspects of the model (the collapse of the core of a massive star and the formation of relativistic jets) are the same.